-Brandt Student Center, lower level

-Director of Student Engagement Rick McClendon, adviser

-(540) 665-4611

-rmcclend@su.edu

-sga@su.edu
+Adviser Rick McClendon, director of student engagement (540) 665-5445 sga@su.edu

 Shenandoah University affirms the rights and responsibilities of students to have a voice in the university's decision-making process.
 As a representative body, the members of the Student Government Association are charged with representing student ideas and keeping students updated on key issues at the institution.
 The Student Government Association officers and representatives serve as voting members of many university policy-making councils and the Board of Trustees.